ciscoheat/dataclass/README.md

 }
 ```

-## Copying the object
+## Modifying the object

-A static `copy` method is also available on the class, which you can use to create new objects of the same type in a simple manner:
+Since all fields must be `final`, changing the object isn't possible, but a static `copy` method is available on the class which you can use to create new objects of the same type in a simple manner:

 ```haxe
 final p = new Person({id: 1, name: "Test"});